When it comes to options trading, strategies and techniques can quickly become complicated.

 Put options are contracts that enable the buyer to sell the underlying asset at the chosen strike price.

-The put option can be sold at any time until the expiration date, but the buyer is not obligated to sell the option.
+The put option can be sold at any time until the expiration date.

 You can find put options for assets like stocks, indexes, and commodities.